geotools/geotools/docs/user/welcome/userlistguide.rst

 community.
 To help make the user list as useful and friendly as possible we ask you to observe the following guidelines:

-No advertizing
+No advertising
 --------------

 The user list is for technical discussion directly related to programming with GeoTools.
-Other topics such as job notices or advertizing products or services are best placed elsewhere.
+Other topics such as job notices or advertising products or services are best placed elsewhere.
 For job notices there is the `FOSS GIS mailing list <http://lists.osgeo.org/mailman/listinfo/jobs>`_ and the `OSGeo Jobs Board <http://wiki.osgeo.org/wiki/Jobs_Board>`_.
 For other topics such as product or company news, please contact a member of the GeoTools Project Management Committee to discuss